MichaIng/DietPi-Docs/docs/software/gaming.md

 === "Optional: Save configuration (recommended)"

     It is recommended to save your settings.
-This will ensure the settings are applied on next startup of Amiberry
+This will ensure the settings are applied on next startup of Amiberry.

-    - On the left hand side, select Configurations.
+    - On the left hand side, select **Configurations**.
-    - Enter the name, e.g. autostart, then click Save
+    - Enter the name, e.g. "autostart", then click **Save**.

 === "FAQ"